 Flood insurance policies are separate insurance policies that a homeowner can buy to provide additional protection in the event of a flood.
 Homeowners purchase this because the standard homeowner's insurance policy does not cover flood damage.

 In some cases, you may need to purchase flood insurance.
 According to FloodSmart.gov, if your home is located on land that has a high risk of flooding, your lender might require you to have flood insurance.
 But, if you live in an area not included in a FEMA flood zone, then it is just up to you if you want to purchase it or not.

 However, even if your home might not be prone to flooding, you still have some risks.
 According to FEMA, all 50 states in the U.S. have suffered from floods, and 20% of insurance claims come from moderate-to-low-risk areas.
 So, flood insurance can protect you in case your home sustains flood damage.

 What Is Covered In Flood Insurance

 Aside from knowing the definition of flood insurance, knowing its coverage can also help you decide whether you have to buy flood insurance or not.
 According to FEMA, a flood insurance policy can cover damage to the structure of your home and your personal belongings.
 Here are some examples of what this additional protection covers;

 Flood insurance pays out the actual cash value of the contents of your home, taking depreciation into account.
-It can cover damage to your clothing, furniture, curtains, electronics, and some portable appliances and important valuables like art.
+It can cover damage to your clothing, furniture, curtains, electronics, some portable appliances, and important valuables like art.

 Flood insurance covers the physical structure of your home as well as its foundation, electrical systems, plumbing, HVAC systems, cabinets, paneling, and a detachable garage.
 It typically pays out based on replacement cost (the total amount it would take to repair or replace the damaged property in today's dollar) for a primary residence.
 The maximum coverage limit is $250,00.